Numigi/odoo-timesheet-addons/timesheet_filter_closed_task/README.rst

 Timesheet Filter Closed Task
 ============================

-This module ensures that only open tasks are available in the task selection list when recording timesheets.
+This module ensures that only open tasks are displayed in the task selection list when recording timesheets.

 Usage